 Please see the “National Park Service” and “State Parks” paragraphs for information on either National or State Recreation Areas.

-These are the rules for flying a drone while backpacking & hiking in the United States
+These are the rules for flying a drone in state parks, national forests, and Wilderness

-The rules are continually changing and can be very confusing, so if you have any corrections or questions about anything here, please leave them below and I’ll be sure to get back to you.
+The rules are continually changing and can be very confusing, so if you have any corrections or questions about anything here, please send me an email and I’ll be sure to get back to you.